John Blake (hurler)

-John Blake (born 1 November 1957) is an Irish former hurler who played as a left-corner back at senior level for the Cork county team.
+John Blake (born 1 November 1957) is an Irish former hurler who played as a left corner back at senior level for the Cork county team.

 Born in Mallow, County Cork, Blake first arrived on the inter-county scene at the age of twenty-three when he first linked up with the Cork senior team as a member of the extended panel for the 1981 championship.
-Blake later became a regular member of the starting fifteen over the next few years, and won three Munster medals.
+Blake later became a regular member of the starting fifteen over the next few years and won three Munster medals.
 He won one All-Ireland medal as an unused substitute, as well as being an All-Ireland runner-up on two occasions.

 At club level Blake won one Munster medal and five championship medals with St Finbarr's.

-Throughout his career Blake made 9 championship appearances for Cork.
-He retired from inter-county hurling following the conclusion of the 1985 championship.